 Social / Emotional Skills

-Outside of the usual digital skills, its essential to look at transferrable or soft skills that allow us to collaborate and communicate more effectively.
+Outside of the usual digital skills, it‘s essential to look at transferrable or soft skills that allow us to collaborate and communicate more effectively.

 Social and emotional skills, like self-awareness, empathy, respect for other individuals, and the ability to communicate will be essential as classrooms and workplaces become more ethnically, culturally, and linguistically diverse.